la2050/archive/_projects/2016/la-river-stories-public-engagement-through-creative-storytelling.md

   - 'Money '
   - Publicity/awareness
   - Community outreach
+project_description: >-
+  River LA, in partnership with 72andSunny, is creating a human-centered public engagement project to generate inspiring, human stories from the people who know the LA River the best  - environmentalists, cyclists, equestrians, young families, recreational enthusiasts, artists, among others.
+LA River Stories immerses the viewer in the lives of real people, fosters an understanding of their needs, and elevates the narrative to inspire transformative ideas to shape equitable planning and design.
 project_impact: '["Waterways","Local water","Resilient communities"]'
 project_proposal_best_place: >-
   For many Angelenos, the LA River is not just a concrete flood channel, it’s a